ircv3/ircv3-specifications/core/message-tags-3.3.md

 With the scope of tags expanded for use as general purpose message metadata, the number and size of tags attached to a message will potentially increase.
-As a result, an increased limit is defined when advertising the new capability.
+As a result, an increased limit is implied by negotiating the new capability.

 ## Architecture